-This website is being established by the Kingsley Hall Community Centres Heritage Committee to:
+This website has been established by the Kingsley Hall Community Centres Heritage Committee to:

 Record the lives of Muriel and Doris Lester and their family background

 Record their interests and accomplishments